anonymousdsr/SPFNet/README.md

 ## Datasets

-Since the large size of the NYU-v2 and RGB-D-D datasets, we have only uploaded the Lu and Middlebury datasets, which can be found  in the ``dataset``.
+Since the large size of the NYU-v2 and RGB-D-D datasets, we have only uploaded the Lu and Middlebury datasets, which can be found  in the ``datasets``.

 ## Models